umigv/nav-onboarding-2026/README.md

 *'[name]_impl.py' is used by our more complicated nodes, like goal selection, that require a lot of functionality.
 This would be very unwieldy to create in the node itself, so we use an 'impl' for readability.

+### ROB 330 Note:
+This step relied heavily on ARV's custom tooling.
+You won't be able to make packages this easily on the mbot, but hopefully you were able to make the package quickly and get a sense for the structure of packages anyway.

-## 7. Adding Your Node to Launch Files
+## 6. Adding Your Node to Launch Files

-In order for all of our nice, simple, build and bringup commands to work, we need to set up some infrastructure first.
+In order for all of ROS2 build and launch commands to work, we need to set up some infrastructure first.
 This is honestly pretty boring, and they look basically the same for each package.
 Every package (§6) has its own launch.py file, which basically connects a package name with an executable file and the frames of reference it needs, and renames (remaps) any ROS topics it wants to use under a different name (In this case, the 'enc_vel' vs. 'enc_vel/raw' thing from (§9)).
 For example, the simulation package's `src/bringup/launch/simulation.launch.py` (already completed for you) starts `enc_vel_mock_publisher`.

 Here's the launch code for our node.
 Paste it into the launch.py file that corresponds to the localization node.